gravitational/teleport/docs/admin-guide.md

     labels:
         role: master
         type: postgres
+    # List (YAML array) of commands to periodically execute and use
+    # their output as labels.
-    # See explanation of commands in "Labeling Nodes" section below
+    # See explanation of how this works in "Labeling Nodes" section below
     commands:
     - name: hostname
       command: [/usr/bin/hostname]